Inclusive Curriculum Design

 While teaching, take note of the following:

-- Parts of the curriculum it would be helpful to zoom in on through projects, conferences, or even assessment exercises.
-Doing this might help some students who have difficulty with these areas to work on them in different, more collaborative or experimental ways.
+- Parts of the curriculum it would be helpful to zoom in on through projects, conferences, or even assessment exercises: doing this might help some students who have difficulty with these areas to work on them in different, more collaborative or experimental ways.

 Further Reading